How Can Facial Paralysis Patients Express Facial Emotions?

 - Lips appear pressed close together

 - Corners of the lips are angled downward

 - Lower lip appears pouty

 - Eyelids are wide open

 - Horizontal wrinkles appear on the forehead

-Raising Awareness of Facial
+Raising Awareness of Facial Paralysis Symptoms

-Facial paralysis patients and others can promote facial palsy awareness to minimize the emotional, social, and psychological effects of the condition.
+There are several ways facial paralysis patients and others can promote facial palsy awareness to minimize the emotional, social, and psychological effects of the condition.
 Some of the ways to raise facial paralysis awareness include:

 1. Learn About All Aspects of Facial Paralysis

 Facial paralysis is complex, and it can affect people in a variety of ways.
 But, a stigma persists surrounding facial paralysis that impacts the wellbeing of facial paralysis patients, their families, their friends, and others.